realm/realm-dart/test/README.md

 3. Go to [Settings/Basic](https://developers.facebook.com/apps/1265617494254819/settings/basic/) and you will find `App ID` and `App secret`
 4. Following [Facebook Authentication Instruction](https://www.mongodb.com/docs/atlas/app-services/authentication/facebook/) you have to enable facebook authentication provider in [cloud-qa](https://cloud-qa.mongodb.com/) app.
 Then set `Client ID = App ID` and `Client Secret = App secret`
 5. Go back to https://developers.facebook.com/ in menu [Roles/Test Users](https://developers.facebook.com/apps/1265617494254819/roles/test-users/) and select `"Get a user access token"` option for one of the test users.
 This access token could be used for facebook login tests with `Credentials.facebook(accessToken)`.
-Be sure that this token will never expire by selecting `No` in option `"Change data access expiration time"`.
+This token will expire fast.
+If you need long term token you can receive it from this request https://graph.facebook.com/v14.0/oauth/access_token?grant_type=fb_exchange_token&client_id={`Client ID`}&client_secret={`Client Secret`}&fb_exchange_token={copied access token from `"Get a user access token"`}
+6. Use the recieved token in the test.
+It will be available for 3.5 days.